Contains the active ingredient methyldopa (as sesquihydrate)

 Each pack contains 100 tablets.

-The active ingredient in Hydopa is methyldopa.
-Each Hydopa tablet contains methyldopa equivalent to 250 mg of anhydrous methyldopa.
+The active ingredient in Hydopa is methyldopa (as sesquihydrate).
+Each Hydopa tablet contains methyldopa (as sesquihydrate) equivalent to 250 mg of anhydrous methyldopa.

 The tablets also contain the following inactive ingredients: